willmattsue/ParlAI/.murmuration-ci/README.md

 GitHub stores the code and manages versioning

 ## Initial exploration:
-Looked at ECR with Docker.
-Some issues, disk size.
+I first attempted a workflow that used the Dockerfile to build a docker image and push the image to Amazon ECR, the goal was to containerize using ECS.
+The main issue faced was disk size, I used GitHub Actions for the workflow and the runners given consistently ran out of disk space due to the large size (over 42 megabyte) of the image.
+I therefore changed plans and used CircleCI and a S3 bucket for hosting.
 First, attempts to build website on local machine.
 Had issues with dependencies, primarily PyTorch during the building of /docs.
 Tested build within Circle CI pipeline, built successfully.
 Noted addiitional torch dependency steps.

-Created terraform to create an S3 bucket, enable hosting, add built files, create CloudFront.
+Configured terraform to create an S3 bucket, enable hosting, add built files, also  CloudFront.
 (Also created code for route53 and certificates, but went with cloudfront defaults for this demo rather than an at-cost domain)

 Tested terraform in its own pipeline.
 Successfully accessed website through Cloudfront